 - Selected suitable accounting policies and applied them consistently - Made reasonable and prudent judgements and estimates - Followed the Chartered Institute of Public Finance and Accountancy's/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).

 I have also:

-- Kept proper accounting records which are up to date - Taken steps to prevent and detect fraud, including preparing an audit risk management strategy.
+- Kept proper accounting records which are up to date; and - Taken steps to prevent and detect fraud and other irregularities.